Youn-Andy/IP1-Portfolio/README.md

 The website contains an index page that has a link to other projects thatI have worked on over the past week.
 It also contains an about me page that describes my life hood from my education background to why I love coding to the things I enjoy doing.
+ Here is a live link to the project https://youn-andy.github.io/IP1-Portfolio